lsst-ts/observatory-ops-docs/AuxTel/AuxTel-Standard-Operations/AuxTel-Nighttime-Operations/Shutdown.rst

 If there are no targets, the Scheduler will stop adding new ones.
 If you need to stop the Scheduler manually, you can use the ``auxtel/scheduler/stop.py`` script from ScriptQueue without any additional configurations.

-See more detailed descriptions on `Scheduler <https://obs-ops.lsst.io/Observatory-Control-System/Scheduler/Scheduler-index.html>`__.
+See more detailed descriptions on `stopping the scheduler <scheduler-night-time-operation-troubleshooting-stopping-the-scheduler>`.

 .. _Shutdown-the-Telescope-Post-Conditions: